Basic Kumihimo Supplies–What Do I Need for Kumihimo?

 Beads for Kumihimo

-Some might argue that the beads are the best part of beaded kumihimo — and I won't disagree with that!
+Some might argue that the beads are the best part of beaded kumihimo—and I won’t disagree with that!
+And choosing your kumihimo bead material is where the fun really comes in.
+The beads make your finished product uniquely yours!

 How to Learn Basic Kumihimo With Beads